Police Ombudsman loyalist murders report: Who were the victims?

 The murder of Mr Moran was not claimed by any organisation.

-The Ombudsman said that, in light of the intelligence held by police, she was of the view that this was a sectarian murder carried out by loyalists in retaliation for the bombing of Frizzell's Fish Shop on the Shankill Road less than 12 hours earlier.
+The ombudsman said that, in light of the intelligence held by police, she was of the view that this was a sectarian murder carried out by loyalists in retaliation for the bombing of Frizzell's Fish Shop on the Shankill Road less than 12 hours earlier.

-No one has been prosecuted in connection with his murder.
+No-one has been prosecuted in connection with his murder.

 The murder of Theresa Clinton on 14 April 1994

-On the day of the 34-year-old's murder, a man who was wearing a crash helmet and holding a rifle entered a house on Balfour Avenue in the lower Ormeau Road.
+On the day of the 34-year-old mother of two's murder, a man wearing a crash helmet and holding a rifle entered a house on Balfour Avenue in the lower Ormeau Road.

 The family who lived in the house retreated to the rear of the property.

 As they telephoned 999, they heard a burst of gunfire, followed by the sound of a car driving away.

 They discovered that the living room window of their neighbour's house had been smashed.